This is an example of how to set up a Java application to deploy on Kinsta’s Application Hosting services from a GitHub repository.

 - Choose the Hello World Java repository and a Data center location.
 Leave all other settings as default and click Continue on each step.

-- On the Summary step, click Create application.
+- On the Summary step, click Deploy now.

 During deployment, Kinsta automatically detects the Start command for the web process from the Procfile in the repository and installs dependencies defined in your pom.xml file.
 You must ensure your main class is defined in the pom.xml file.
 The app is available as soon as the deployment finishes, and a Hello World page loads at your application’s URL.